christianpana/generate-random-code/README.md

 console.log(generateCouponCode()); // Example output: "LR68LIF1ES0XB96NM1DZ"
 console.log(generateCouponCode()); // Example output: "GGNOETNYXFWLXDZW1AS1"
 console.log(generateCouponCode()); // Example output: "0H8E3PCRI4E6DHNL9D35"

 ```

 # Default similar chars

-The following characters are excluded if the `excludeSimilarChars` option is set to `true`
+The default set of similar characters that can be excluded when using the `excludeDefaultSimilarChars` option is:

 ```
 B8Il1O0S5
 ```

-However, you can provide your own list by setting the `similarChars` option.
+Alternatively, you can provide your own list of similar characters to exclude by setting the `excludeSimilarChars` option.
-Alternatively, you can provide a custom character list using the `charset` option that
+You can also set a custom `charset` that doesn't include certain characters.

-doesn't include the chars you wish to avoid.
+# Default bad words

+When the `excludeDefaultBadWords` option is set to true, a default list of bad words will be excluded from the generated code.
+You can also provide your own list of bad words to exclude by using the `excludeBadWords` option.

 # Disclaimer

-This package isn't designed for secure password generation but rather for creating
-non-sensitive random codes.
-Be aware that collisions can happen, and it's the
-user's responsibility to ensure code uniqueness.
+This package isn't designed for secure password generation but rather for creating non-sensitive random codes.
+Be aware that collisions can happen, and it's the user's responsibility to ensure code uniqueness.